lexandro/dockery/README.md

 ```bash
 docker run -d -p 80:80 --name dockery lexandro/dockery
 ```

+Then you can access docker at http://<docker host>:80.

 ## Beta screenshots
 These screenshots are not representing the final version!